 The landholder provisions operate on certain thresholds being satisfied before an acquisition of an interest in a landholder gives rise to a liability to duty and a requirement to lodge an acquisition statement.

 Before completing and lodging a statement, you should fully consider our landholder information and the various rulings issued by the Commissioner.
 The online lodgement form will also assist in determining whether it needs to be lodged and duty paid.

 If you are unsure of your requirement to lodge an acquisition statement and/or your liability to duty, you can request a private ruling and/or an assessment from the Commissioner.
 If you make this request, you should estimate the duty payable on the relevant acquisition and pay that amount before the end of the 30-day statutory period.
-Depending on the circumstances of the matter, any underpayment of duty may attract penalty tax and interest.
+Depending on the circumstances, any underpayment of duty may attract penalty tax and interest.

 Please contact the Landholder Acquisitions Branch on 03 9628 0123 for more information.

 Complete the statement

-Supporting documents must be converted to an electronic format and attached as part of the lodgement process.
+Supporting documents must be converted to electronic format and attached as part of the lodgement process.

 Gather supporting documents

 The following documents and information must accompany the acquisition statement:

-- A complete and executed copy of the share/unit sale agreement or other agreement(s) relating to the relevant acquisition disclosed in Part D of the statement.
-If requesting a lesser interest to be determined under (D) or (E) of Part D, please also provide full details of the basis for the request including all supporting documents,
+- A complete and executed copy of the share/unit sale agreement or other agreement(s) relating to the relevant acquisition disclosed in the statement.
+If requesting a lesser interest to be determined for the acquisition of economic entitlement or control, please also provide full details of the basis for the request including all supporting documents.

 - Details of how the landholdings have been estimated for each of the landholder’s Victorian land holdings.
 Please also provide details of the land’s address, certificate of title volume and folio numbers, a copy of the current municipal rate notice and any valuation(s) prepared by an accredited valuer.